This post was originally published November 2015, updated May 2020.

 In this email, we meet Srey from Cambodia.
 She’s from a village that doesn’t have quality water to help them survive day to day.
 This email tells readers that, with their donation, they’re providing Srey with the necessary means to get that clean water to help her and her village survive.

-Here are a few tips for creating a personal email to potential donors:
+Tips for creating a personal email to potential donors:

-- Addressing the reader from the point of view of someone higher up in the nonprofit makes the reader feel as if they’re important enough to the organization that the leader needs to reach out to them.
+- Provide perspective.
+Addressing the reader from the point of view of someone higher up in the nonprofit makes the reader feel as if they’re important enough to the organization that the leader needs to reach out to them.

 Looking for a more comprehensive guide on email marketing for nonprofits?
 Check out our Ultimate Guide to Email Marketing for Nonprofits today.